matefs/api-transcricao-imagem/README.md

 ## **Licença**

-Este projeto não tem lincença.
+Este projeto não tem licença.